srini-modus/API-docs/search_by_ip.md

     'source', 'ARIN'
 }]
 ```
-2. User enters q invalid input data such as an invalid ipaddress or CIDR.
+2. User enters a invalid input data such as an invalid ipaddress or CIDR.

 ```
 request = self.factory.get(